Activity Sheets

 Published by Shen-Li

 SHEN-LI LEE is the author of “Brainchild: Secrets to Unlocking Your Child’s Potential”.
 She is also the founder of Figur8.net (a website on parenting, education, child development) and RightBrainChild.com (a website on Right Brain Education, cognitive development, and maximising potentials).
-In her spare time, she blogs on Forty, Fit & Fed, and Back to Basics.
+In her spare time, she blogs on Aletheiaphysis (a blog about growth, change, and embracing discomfort).